 To find a solution that would meet safety requirements and please his client, Paul Ennis held early talks with Sefton Building Control.
 These resulted in a fire detection and alarm system being installed throughout the property, as well as fire doors on the new first and second storey rooms opening onto the stairwell.
 Every room was also fitted with an escape window or door.

 The interior of this impressive property reflects its owner’s focus on top quality materials and excellent workmanship.
-Oak is used throughout, linking the old and new parts of the building and providing a striking contrast with the crisp white walls and white marble floors.
+Oak is used throughout, linking the old and new parts of the building and providing a striking contrast with the crisp white walls and white marbled floors.

 The oak glazed façade to the entrance hall and landing matches the oak framed rear extension and the internal woodwork is also oak.
 Then there’s the star of the show; a stunning floating oak staircase.